grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

-and we have just the number 5 duplicated, because we used variable to transfer the value of 3 from Statement method to the `Of` implementation, so we have it in one place now.
-Let us do the same with
+and we have just the number 5 duplicated, because we used variable to transfer the value of 3 from Statement method to the `Of` implementation, so we have it in one place now. let's do the same with
 5:

 ```csharp